…and now, it’s just us

 Passage of time

-At the Beta camp most of the women have new babies, One Beta male examines an infant.
-Compares its very light skin with his own.
+At the Beta camp most of the women have new babies.
+The Beta male leader examines the infants.
+Compares the many who have very light skin and blue eyes with his own.
 He seems distressed and signals other men excitedly.
 They gather about him.

 An Alpha hunting party enters the Beta camp.
 They expect to have the Betas join them in a hunt.
 They are rebuffed.
 The Alphas look puzzled and leave.